-This homemade Spicy Vegan Teriyaki Sauce is so easy to make at home!
-It’s done in under 10 minutes and is the perfect amount of sweet, spicy, tangy and salty.
+This homemade Vegan Teriyaki Sauce is so easy to make at home!
+It’s done in under 10 minutes and is the perfect amount of sweet, spicy, tangy, and salty.

-This vegan spicy teriyaki sauce recipe has just the right amount of sweetness from maple syrup with a touch of red chili flakes for heat.
+This vegan spicy teriyaki sauce recipe has just the right amount of sweetness from maple syrup or agave syrup with a touch of red chili flakes for heat.

 What is Teriyaki Sauce?

-Traditional teriyaki sauce is made by mixing together soy sauce, sugar and mirin but over time has evolved and now some common ingredients like ginger, garlic, cornstarch, chili flakes and vinegar are added.
+Traditional teriyaki sauce is made by mixing together soy sauce, sugar, and mirin but over time has evolved and now some common ingredients like ginger, garlic, cornstarch, chili flakes, and vinegar are added.